spiffe/spiffe/standards/SPIFFE_Workload_API.md

 // The JWTBundlesReponse conveys JWT bundles. message JWTBundlesResponse {
     // Required.
-JWK encoded JWT bundles, keyed by the SPIFFE ID of the Trust
+JWK encoded JWT bundles, keyed by the SPIFFE ID of the trust
-    // Domain.
+    // domain.
     map<string, bytes> bundles = 1;
 }